Home / Blog / Business financial ratios

 Efficiency ratios for operational effectiveness

-The asset turnover ratio evaluates how efficiently a company utilises its assets to generate sales.
-It is calculated as:
+The asset turnover ratio reflects how effectively a company uses its assets to generate sales.
+It provides insight into operational efficiency and resource utilization.
+The formula is:

 Asset turnover ratio = revenue / total assets